 Portfolio

 Civic Learning Week is a national effort to prioritize civic education in order to sustain and strengthen our constitutional democracy.
-It brings together students, educators, policymakers, and leaders in the public and private sectors to highlight and further energize the movement for civic education in states and communities across the nation.
+It brings together students, educators, policymakers, community leaders, and organizations to highlight and further energize the movement for civic education in states and communities across the nation.
+Civic Learning Week is led by the national and cross-partisan CivxNow Coalition, a project of iCivics.

 Learn more about our programming and watch recordings of our virtual events below.
 For information about national Civic Learning Week, visit civiclearningweek.org.